PARIOT: Anti-Repackaging for IoT Firmware Integrity

 \moduleone{} is built using the Python language and leverages the Clang library\footnote{https://github.com/llvm-mirror/clang/tree/master/bindings/python} to pre-process the C/C++ source code.

 During this phase, \moduleone{} scans the source code to obtain the list of qualified conditions that can host a logic bomb.
-In the current implementation, \moduleone{} supports if-then-else statements with an equality condition of the form of $X == const$.
+In the current implementation, \moduleone{} supports if-then-else statements with an equality condition of the form of \texttt{X == const}.
 If we consider the source code of Listing \ref{lst:c_original_code} as an example, \moduleone{} would detect one QC at row \ref{line:qc}.

 After the QC detection phase, \moduleone{} converts each QC in the corresponding CLB.
-To do so, the tool computes the hash of the constant value of the QC, generates a 4-bytes random salt, and modifies the $if$ condition to match the form $if (H(X,salt) == Hconst)$.
-Then, it creates a new function ($ext\_fun$) that encapsulates the QC original body and accepts - as input parameters - all the variables used inside the body.
+To do so, the tool computes the hash of the constant value of the QC, generates a 4-bytes random salt, and modifies the \texttt{if} condition to match the form \texttt{if(H(X,salt) == Hconst)}.
+Then, it creates a new function ($ext\_fun$) that encapsulates the QC original body and accepts -- as input parameters -- all the variables used inside the body.
 Moreover, during this phase, the module adds an AT control in $ext\_fun$ (Step 3.3 of Figure \ref{fig:IoT_antirepackaging_process}).
 In the current implementation, the AT control evaluates the hash signature of a portion of the compiled firmware and raises a security exception in case of a signature mismatch.

-Since \moduleone{} works directly on the source code, it injects three placeholders values into the source code that will be updated by \moduletwo{} before the encryption phase.
-In detail, the module adds three variables, i.e., $offset$ and $count$, to identify the part of the executable to evaluate in the AT control, and the expected result of the verification (i.e., $control\_value$).
+Since \moduleone{} works directly on the source code, it injects three placeholder values into the source code that will be updated by \moduletwo{} before the encryption phase.
+In detail, the module adds three variables, i.e., \texttt{offset}, and \texttt{count} to identify the part of the executable to evaluate in the AT control, and \texttt{control\_value} for the expected result of the verification.

-Finally, \moduleone{} injects in the body of the CLB the functions to decrypt and execute $ext\_fun$.
+Finally, \moduleone{} injects the functions to decrypt and execute $ext\_fun$ in the body of the CLB.